Gyrokinetic Field Theory as a Gauge Transform or: gyrokinetic theory without Lie transforms: Background and Introduction

 Energetic consistency refers not only to the existence of an exact conservation law for some quantity definable as energy within the model, but more generally to the principles of physical symmetry by which fields and particles interact with each other in the dynamics within the model.
 Conserved energy and momenta are specific quantities derived within the model along with its equations for the evolution of the fields and particles.
 The archetype for this is a Lagrangian system, with free pieces for each constituent and interaction pieces describing their exchanges, such as described in the text by Landau and Lifshitz \cite{LandauLifshitz}.
-The free particle (in our case, gyrocenter) and free field Lagrangians account for the energy content of each constituent, while the interaction Lagrangian accounts for the exchanges.
 The Euler-Lagrange equations for the particle positions give their evolution, and the Euler-Lagrange equations for the field potentials give the field equations.
-Application of Liouville's theorem to the particle equations gives the evolution of the particle distribution function (\cite{Tolman}, pp 48--52).
-In each application, these equations are specific to the particular model (Lagrangian); that is, there is no one single field equation one can appropriate, but each model has its own field equation arising from its own Lagrangian; otherwise, energetic consistency will be broken.
-Any version of the gyrokinetic model is consistent as long as all approximations are made in constructing the Lagrangian, but not in the resulting derivation of the equations for the particles and fields.
-In this context, gyrokinetic theory is a low-frequency gauge transformation of the Maxwell-Boltzmann system Lagrangian, not an approximate ``orbit averaging'' done on the equations themselves (this equivalence is present only in the first-order linearised version of gyrokinetics).
+Application of Liouville's theorem to the particle equations gives the evolution of the particle distribution function (see, e.g., pp 48--52 of the text by Tolman \cite{Tolman}).
+In each application, these equations are specific to the particular model (Lagrangian); that is, there is no external field equation one can appropriate, but each model has its own field equation arising from its own Lagrangian; otherwise, energetic consistency will be broken.
+Any version of the gyrokinetic model is consistent as long as all approximations are made in constructing the Lagrangian while the derivation of the resulting equations for the particles and fields remains exact.
+In this context, gyrokinetic theory is a low-frequency gauge transformation of the Maxwell-Boltzmann system Lagrangian, not an approximate ``orbit averaging'' done on the equations themselves (this equivalence is present only in the first-order linearised version of the gyrokinetic representation).